-If you are deaf in one ear, also referred to as single-sided deafness (SSD), a bone anchored hearing system may be the most appropriate solution.
+If you are deaf in one ear and have normal hearing on the other side, your condition might be referred to as single-sided deafness (SSD).
+A bone anchored hearing system like Ponto may be the most appropriate solution for you.
 Being deaf on one side reduces not only your ability to locate sounds but also your ability to follow conversations in noisy environments – a combination that can make everyday life quite challenging.

 Everyday noisy situations like meetings and social gatherings, and even biking or jogging near traffic noise, can be particularly problematic if you are deaf in one ear.
 Ponto picks up sounds on your deaf side and converts them into vibrations that can travel to your normal hearing ear on the opposite side, via the skull bone.